 Caroline started her career at Muhlenberg School of Nursing, where she developed a deep appreciation for public health, home care and teaching.
 She continued her education and obtained a Bachelor of Science degree from Seton Hall University and obtained her Master’s degree in Public Health and Nursing Administration from Teachers College, Columbia University.
 Caroline was a true believer in public health and home care, convinced that the home was the best place to recuperate.

 An advocate for the poor and underserved, Caroline was instrumental in initiating expectant parents classes.
 Working with the local departments of health, she helped initiate free health clinics for infants and pre-school children, providing medical care to those in need.
 Caroline Krajewski Manney was a true visionary, recognizing the importance of home care and community based services in promoting the health of individuals and the community.
 The scholarship was created as a means to honor her dedication while helping to support individuals seeking to pursue careers in nursing.

+Applications for the scholarship are now available and must be submitted by April 8 to the CVNA office in Somerville.
 Individuals may apply for the annual Caroline E. Krajewski Manney Scholarship by meeting the following criteria:

 - Evidence of academic ability that includes:

 - Official transcript from High School (if graduated within three years)

 - Official transcript from institution in which enrolled, including most recent semester completed

 - Cumulative Grade Point Average of 3.0 or better